Deaths-Door/reddit-motion/README.md

 ```bash
 cargo install reddit-motion
 ```
-2. Intially the `--edit` command to create a configuration file and edit the configuration file to your liking and save it.
+2. Intially use the `--edit` command to create a configuration file and edit the configuration file to your liking and save it.
 ```bash
 reddit-motion --edit
 ```